 The Prophets told us clearly that no human being can work his way out of sin.
 No one is capable of washing away their own sins (Jeremiah 2:22).
 No amount of good works and morality can make us right with God.
 No human can be righteous before God (Psalm 53:2-3).
 We have nothing that we can give to pay for our debt of sin (Isaiah 64:6).

 But God said many times He would not give up on restoring this broken relationship (in the book of Exodus, Jeremiah, Daniel, Hosea etc.)!
 In His mercy and love, God prepared a way for us to be cleansed.
-God promised that a son of Eve would crush Satan’s head (Genesis 3:15).
+God promised to Adam and Eve that a son of Eve would crush Satan’s head (Genesis 3:15).

 But can one human crush Satan?
 No, but God was preparing someone who can, and He revealed His plan for the world to many prophets.